 The Wildcats took care of Northern Kentucky, Wichita State, and UCLA to face North Carolina in the Elite Eight.
 UNC proved to be a hint too much for UK in a 75-73 win.

-Adebayo established position on the offensive boards and finished with booming dunks during his college career.
+Adebayo established a position on the offensive boards and finished with booming dunks during his college career.
 Defensively, his 7-foot-3 wingspan altered shots and corralled rebounds.
 He was named to the 2017 SEC All-Freshman team and Second-Team All-SEC.

 The big man finished his college career with a 13-point, 8-rebound, and 1.5-block-per-game average.
 He declared for the 2017 NBA Draft following the season, and the Miami Heat selected the Kentucky basketball player with the 14th pick in the first round.

-Bam Adebayo Joins Miami Heat
+Bam Adebayo Joins Miami Heat Team on the Rise

 Adebayo benefited greatly from Pat Riley and the Heat’s player development system.
 He inserted himself in the starting lineup in the 2019-20 season after two years as a reserve.
 The UK product finished the regular season averaging 15.9 points, 10.2 rebounds, 5.1 assists, 1.3 blocks, and a 55.8 percent effective field-goal percentage.
 In addition, he finished ninth in double-doubles and triple-doubles and eighth in total rebounding.